Performance Data

 At the end of Key Stage One (Year Two) the assessment is based on the class teacher’s assessment of the children’s ability.

-• 71% of the children achieved the expected standard in reading.
+- 62% of the children achieved the expected standard or above in reading.

-• 59% of the children achieved the expected standard in writing.
+- 62% of the children achieved the expected standard or above in writing.

-• 71% of the children achieved the expected standard in mathematics.
+- 67% of the children achieved the expected standard or above in mathematics

 At the end of Year Four, children have to take a multiplication tables check which is an online assessment.
 The test involves 25 multiplication tables questions.